Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 \section{Introduction}

 In this work we aim at bringing together some aspects of combinatorics with the developing theory of SAT.
 We concentrate on degree considerations in ``clause-sets'' (conjunctive normal forms as set-systems), which can be considered as generalised hypergraphs, namely hypergraphs with ``polarities''.
 The general goal is to develop an \emph{understanding} of propositional (un)satisfiability, which corresponds for hypergraphs to an understanding of (non-)2-colourability.
+The considerations of this \Schrift{}, belonging to the intersection between \href{https://en.wikipedia.org/wiki/Propositional_calculus}{Propositional Logic} and \href{https://en.wikipedia.org/wiki/Extremal_combinatorics}{Extremal Combinatorics}, yield first steps, through the study of basic numerical parameters.

 SAT, the prototypical NP-complete problem (\cite{Co71}), took a strong development in the past two decades also regarding (industrial) applications (see the handbook \cite{2008HandbuchSAT} for a recent overview).
 It is often mainly considered as belonging to complexity theory, algorithms and heuristics (with \cite{DP60,DLL62} the basic papers here), and finally implementations and experimentation (``SAT solvers''). ``Understanding'' SAT in a precise sense is considered to be impossible, and only various investigations on random and approximation structures (including ``islands of tractability'') in general are deemed fruitful.
 We want to challenge this view, starting to build a new bridge, towards an \emph{understanding of unsatisfiability}.
 We note here that understanding unsatisfiability seems easier than to understand satisfiability, since unsatisfiability means a form of completion, \emph{all} assignments have been excluded as potential satisfying assignments (``models''), while satisfiability means a lack of such completion.
 More precisely, we aim at understanding \emph{minimal unsatisfiability}, the building blocks of unsatisfiability --- similar to critical colourability, here removal of any clause renders the clause-set satisfiable.
+The main first goal of ``understanding'' here is the `Finitely many patterns'' conjecture on the classification of minimally unsatisfiable clause-sets, as discussed in Subsection \ref{sec:concclassmu} --- for a fixed deficiency, there shall be only finitely many basic ``ideas'' to establish unsatisfiability, and the rest is some form of ``trivial embellishment''.